Last Updated: 1 year by Caitlin

 The fanciers who bred Cornflower believed that this was caused by a dominant gene, which meant that she and her progeny could mark the beginnings of a new breed.
 They subsequently applied for a new breed status from The International Cat Association (TICA).
 Their application was recognized by TICA in 1991, but our breed is still undergoing rigorous development until now.

-As of today, we are still regarded as a very rare breed.
+As of today, we the Ojos Azules breed is still regarded as a very rare cat.
 There were only 10 documented cats of this lineage in 1992 and our present numbers are still unknown.

 Due to my rarity, there isn’t enough information about my care requirements.
 Now while breeders emphasize that I don’t need as much brushing and grooming compared to other breeds, no other substantial information about me is available.